Azure/azure-cnab-quickstarts/docs/consuming.md

 CNAB Quickstarts can be installed from Azure Cloud Shell.

-To setup your Cloud Shell, run the following command:
+To setup Porter and the [CNAB Azure Driver](https://github.com/deislabs/cnab-azure-driver) in Cloud Shell, run the following command:

 ```
 curl https://raw.githubusercontent.com/deislabs/cnab-azure-driver/master/install-in-azure-cloudshell.sh |/bin/bash
 source .bashrc
 ```

-This will install Porter and the [CNAB Azure Driver](https://github.com/deislabs/cnab-azure-driver), which allows Cloud Shell to install bundles using Azure Container Instances as the driver.
+The CNAB Azure Driver allows Porter to install bundles using Azure Container Instances as the driver.

 Once setup is complete, you can install Quickstarts by using the following steps: